-4. Qualitative Research Methods
+4. Qualitative Research Methods in health and healthcare

-This course introduces to qualitative research, key methods, study design, analysis and write up, and the practical and ethical considerations for qualitative fieldwork.
+This course introduces the basics of qualitative research key methods, study design, analysis and write up.
+During the course, hands-on training on (computer assisted) coding will be given to the participants.